Utah Tech Police Department

 “Community policing is a philosophy that promotes organizational strategies that support the systemic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.” – Department of Justice, Community Oriented Policing Services

 UTPD actively engages in COP efforts, philosophies and beliefs.
-We have implemented many programs and initiatives to bring COP to the Utah Tech University community, including programs like: Start by Believing, Martin Luther King day of service, Athletics service projects, Shop with a Cop, LGBTQ Safe Zone, and many other Center for Inclusion and Belonging programs and events.
+We have implemented many programs and initiatives to bring COP to the Utah Tech University community, including programs like: Start by Believing, Martin Luther King Day of service, Athletics service projects, Shop with a Cop, LGBTQ Safe Zone, and many other students involved events on campus.
 We actively work with the Utah Tech University Student Union to enhance and better engage our student population, while better serving their needs in providing safety and reducing the fear of crime.

 De-Escalation & Use of Force